Skip to content

 Causes of Andropause

-The main cause of andropause is the age-related decline in testosterone production by the testes.
-This usually happens gradually but can be influenced by other hormonal shifts—including increases in sex hormone-binding globulin (SHBG), and changes in pituitary hormones like luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+The primary cause of andropause is an age-related decline in testosterone production by the testes.
+This is part of normal aging, but the process is influenced by hormones such as sex hormone-binding globulin (SHBG), luteinizing hormone (LH), follicle-stimulating hormone (FSH), and health or lifestyle factors.

-• Aging: Natural testosterone decline starts at about 1% per year after age 30.
+• Aging: Endogenous testosterone levels typically fall by about 1% per year after age 30.

-• Chronic Illnesses: Conditions like diabetes, metabolic syndrome, liver or kidney disorders, and pituitary problems can disrupt hormones.
-[PubMed]
+• Chronic Illnesses: Diabetes, metabolic syndrome, liver or kidney disease, and pituitary disorders can all interfere with testosterone production (16595817).

 Table: Causes and Contributing Factors for Andropause